 Besides helping bees, property owners have other reasons to consider when investing in their property.
 Having a well-designed yard improves curb appeal and brings economic, environmental and personal benefits to the property.
-Home owners that invest in landscaping receive 100 – 200 percent recovery rate on their investment at time of sale; which is the highest rate of return on any home improvement.
+Homeowners that invest in landscaping receive a 100 – 200 percent recovery rate on their investment at the time of sale; which is the highest rate of return on any home improvement.

-Alternatively, a poor landscaping design can decrease the property value by up to 10%.
-Certain ‘do-it-yourself’ landscaping practices can be a negative when the property is assessed; such as plantings too close buildings and trees or shrubbery planted too close together.
+Alternatively, a poor landscaping design can decrease property value by up to 10%.
+Certain ‘do-it-yourself’ landscaping practices can be negative when the property is assessed; such as plantings too close to buildings and trees or shrubbery planted too close together.

 Here are some benefits of lawns:

 - Increases property values by 15 – 20%

 - Provides a measurable cooling effect on a hot day

 - Traps dust and smoke particles from the air

 - Absorbs CO2, trapping the carbon and emitting oxygen (a 50 x 50-foot lawn can produce enough oxygen for a family of four to breathe for a year).

 - Decrease noise by 8 to 10 decibels

 - Acts as a water filter, cleaning the water and preventing it from entering the stormwater drains